coshinen/blog/pages/quotes.md

 > Satoshi Nakamoto, Bitcoin P2P e-cash paper:
 > * It's very attractive to the libertarian viewpoint if we can explain it properly.
 I'm better with code than with words though.

+> Ygritte, Game of Thrones:
+> * You know nothing, Jon Snow.

 > Master Shifu, Kung Fu Panda 3:
 > * If you only do what you can do, you will never be more than you are now.